Scientific Name

 How to Grow and Care

-Ocotillo is a semi-succulent with good drought tolerance once established and cold hardiness of 10 °F (-12 °C).
+Ocotillo is semi-succulent with good drought tolerance once established and cold hardiness of 10 °F (-12 °C).
 This plant requires well-draining soil and full sun.
 When exposed to extreme drought, it tends to lose its leaves but leaf out in spring and summer rains.

 Ocotillo has few pests and no known diseases, but watch for scale and sucking insects, which you can zap with insecticidal soap.